rdanter/wrl-rpi-bsp/README.md

     $ cd /mnt
     $ sudo cp -r <layerDir>/bootloader/broadcom/* .
     $ sudo cp <prjDir>/build/tmp-glibc/deploy/images/rpi/Image kernel.img

-**NOTE**: For the RPi 2 the kernel image file should be called `kernel7.img`.

-If necessary, edit the cmdline.txt and/or config.txt files, then:

     $ cd
     $ sudo umount /mnt

+**NOTE**:
+  * For the RPi 2 & 3 the kernel image file should be called `kernel7.img`.
+  * For the RPi 3, enable the micro-UART in config.txt and change the root device to `mmcblk1p2` in the cmdline.txt file.

 #### 2.1.3.
 Install rootfs